-Stephouse is different in a lot of ways—we’re locally owned and operated, we don’t do bundles, and don’t have data caps—but what usually catches peoples’ attention the most is the technology we use.
-Stephouse is a wireless internet service provider, which works a little differently than many other internet service providers (ISPs).
+Stephouse Networks is different from other Internet service providers (ISPs) in a lot of ways – we’re locally owned and operated, we don’t do contracts, and don’t have data caps among other differences – but what usually catches peoples’ attention the most is the technology we use.
+Stephouse is a wireless Internet service provider, which works a little differently than many other ISPs.

 “Does Stephouse Networks provide DSL service?
 (No.)”

 “What’s the difference between Stephouse’s wireless Internet service and cable Internet?
 (A few things.)”

 Those are great questions.
 We’ve tried to answer some of them before (see the links above), but let’s take a more comprehensive look at the different options available from Internet providers.

 Most ISPs rely on cables and wires to get their Internet service from point A to point B. Whether it’s phone lines (for DSL or dial-up), coaxial cables, or fiber optic cables, many ISPs use an infrastructure of wires and cables to provide Internet service to their customers.

 While these kinds of connections are very effective and reliable in certain situations, there are definite downsides too.

 The overhead costs these traditional, wired ISPs can be astronomical.
 Imagine what it takes to build and maintain a network comprising hundreds, if not thousands of miles of cable.
 The permits, the digging, the maintenance – it all adds up pretty quickly.
 Upgrading an existing network can be even more of a headache.

 It’s also extremely difficult to provide service to a new area quickly.
 Need Internet service at an event?
 Traditional ISPs can’t help you out unless you’re in a place with an existing infrastructure.
 The speed of the data can also be affected by the placement of the cables – the more turns, the more the speeds suffer.